endurodave/MessageSerialize/README.md

 ## Introduction

 The `serialize` class can be used to serialize and deserialize structured data into a binary format suitable for communication protocols, data storage, and inter-process communication (IPC).
+The STL Input/Output Stream Library is used to hold the encoded octet streams in readiness for transmission or parsing.
 A single header file `serialize.h` implements the serialize functionality.
+Any C++14 or higher compiler is supported.

 1. **Purpose:** The serialize class is designed to provide a framework for serializing and deserializing C++ objects into binary format, enabling data interchange between different systems or storage mediums.

-1. **Interface:** The class provides an abstract interface `I` that all serialized user-defined classes must implement.
-This interface consists of write and read functions, responsible for writing class members to an output stream and reading them from an input stream, respectively.
+1. **Interface:** The class provides an abstract interface `serialize::I` that all serialized user-defined classes must implement.
+This interface consists of `write` and `read` functions, responsible for writing class members to an output stream and reading them from an input stream, respectively.

 1. **Supported Data Types:** The serialize class supports various C++ data types for serialization, including literals, strings (`std::string` and `std::wstring`), vectors, maps, lists, sets, and character arrays (`char[]`).